How Long Does Adderall Stay in Your System?

 Adderall is a stimulant medication used to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy.
 It contains a mixture of both amphetamine and dextroamphetamine.
 Branded pharmaceutical formulations that include this stimulant combo include Adderall (immediate release), Adderall XR (extended release), and Mydayis (extended release).
 Immediate-release forms of the drug are available in oral tablet form; extended-release forms of the drug are available as capsules to be taken by mouth.1,2

 The effects of Adderall last for varying amounts of time depending on the version of the drug.
-The immediate-release Adderall version will last around 4–6 hours per dose, while Adderall XR, the extended-release version, only needs to be taken once each morning.2
+The immediate-release Adderall version lasts around 4–6 hours per dose, while Adderall XR, the extended-release version, only needs to be taken once each morning.2

 Adderall is one of the most widely prescribed ADHD treatment medications.
-From 2016 to 2017, the number of people age 12 and older who used amphetamine products (which includes Adderall as well as Dexedrine, Vyvanse, and similar drugs) increased from just over 12 million (4.5% of this population) to 12.7 million (4.7% of this population).3
+In 2022, nearly 3.8 million people aged 12 and older misused prescription amphetamine products (which includes Adderall as well as Dexedrine, Vyvanse, and similar drugs).3

-While many people take Adderall with a doctor’s prescription following a diagnosis of ADHD or narcolepsy, it is a commonly misused drug.
-From 2016 to 2017, the number of people age 12 and older who misused Adderall increased from 5.1 million to 5.2 million.3
+While many people take Adderall with a doctor’s prescription following a diagnosis of ADHD or narcolepsy, it may also be misused.

 How Long Does Adderall Last In the Body?